bw0rth/pync/docs/source/options/py-exec.rst

       from pync import pync

       hello = io.BytesIO(b'Hello\n')
-      pync('-vq 5 localhost 8000', stdin=hello)
+      pync('-vq -1 localhost 8000', stdin=hello)

 After receiving the message, the echo server should send it back to the client which then would display on the client console.

-Here, we use the **-q** option to ensure pync doesn't quit immediately after EOF on stdin (after sending the "Hello" message).
+Here, we pass a negative number to the **-q** option to ensure pync doesn't quit immediately after EOF on stdin (after sending the "Hello" message).
 Otherwise, there's a chance the client would quit before receiving the message back from the echo server.